adobe/helix-shared/CONFIGURATION.md

 A deployment that does not affect any strains will have a non-zero exit code, so that it can fail in CI.

-When running `hlx deploy --add=foo` the new strain will be added to the configuration file automatically and `hlx deploy` will instead show instructions on accessing the strain.

 ## Discussion: files